saswatijena/aws-dva-c02-notes/serverless-computing.md

  - Supports multiple endpoints and targets
  - Supports multiple versions, so you can have different versions for prod, dev, test
  - Throttling - you can throttle API gateway to prevent your application from being overloaded by too many requests

+### Advanced API gateway
+  - you can import api's using the external definition files e.g. OpenAPI formerly known as swagger
+  - when dealing with legacy applications which use SOAP, you can configure api gateway as a **SOAP web service passthrough**, or you can use api gateway to **convert the xml response to json**

+### API Gateway mock endpoints
+- allows developers to create,test and debug software by creating mock endpoints
+- allows you to simulate the responses and behaviours that you would expect from the real API.

+### API Gateway stages for testing deployed code
+- logical reference, that references the lifecycle stage of api (eg. dev, prod, v3 etc)
+- each stage has a unique invoke url
+- **stage variables** are key value pair to change the behaviour of api  (dynamic deployments)

+### api request and response transformations
+- can transform api request and response using paramter mapping
+- request transformation : change header, query string or request path
+- response transformation : change the header or status code of an api response

+### api gateway caching and throttling
+- caches responses for specified TTL (5 mins default), improves performance and latency
+- throttling is to prevent your gateway from being overwhelemed with too many requests.
+10K requests per second oer regions, 5k max concurrent requests across all api's per region.
+429 too many error, you can request to increase the limit

  - Cloud watch - Everything is logged to cloud watch for eg. api calls, latencies and errors.
  - is serverless - low cost and scales automatically